Hamburger: Veggie burgers

 Vegetarian and vegan burgers can be formed from a meat analogue.
 These may include, when formed into patties, tofu, TVP, seitan (wheat gluten), beans, grains, or an assortment of vegetables.

 John Harvey Kellogg developed a peanut-based meat substitute which he called Nuttose in the 1890s.
 In the 1960s and 1970s, some companies began making soy-based burgers, including Loma Linda, Boca Burger and Lightlife.
 Other producers entered business with new burgers in the 2000s, including Gardein, Impossible Foods and Beyond Meat.
-These products are primarily made of peas, soy, mushrooms, yeast, beans, and/or nuts.
+These products are primarily made of peas, soy, mushrooms, yeast, beans or nuts.